adobe/hyde/README.md

 There are several modes under which the tool can run:

-- `-hyde-json` - (default) Output an analysis dump of the input file as JSON
+- `-hyde-json` - (default) Output an analysis dump of the input file as JSON.
-- `-hyde-validate` - Validate existing YAML documentation
+- `-hyde-validate` - Validate existing YAML documentation.
-- `-hyde-update` - Write updated YAML documentation
+- `-hyde-update` - Write updated YAML documentation.

 - `-hyde-src-root = <path>` - The root path to the header file(s) being analyzed.
 Affects `defined-in-file` output values by taking out the root path.
 - `-hyde-yaml-dir = <path>` - Root directory for YAML validation / update.
 Required for either hyde-validate or hyde-update modes.

-- `use-system-clang` - Autodetect and use necessary resource directories and include paths
+- `use-system-clang` - Autodetect and use necessary resource directories and include paths.

 This tool parses the passed header using Clang.
-To pass arguments to the compiler (e.g., include directories), append them after the `--` token on the command line.
+To pass arguments to the compiler (e.g. include directories), append them after the `--` token on the command line.
 For example:

     hyde input_file.hpp -hyde-json -use-system-clang -- -x c++ -I/path/to/includes